 Ceiling-Mounted heaters are a popular option since they are mounted up out of the way.

-The Maxx Air HeTR has a nice mounting bracket that can be hung from a ceiling or even mounted on a bench.
+The Alek ceiling heater has a nice mounting bracket that can be hung from a ceiling or even mounted on a bench.

-The On/Off switch is controlled by a remote control.
+The On/Off switch is controlled by remote control.

-This type of garage heater is a permanent solution and not mean to be moved around.
+This type of garage heater is a permanent solution and not meant to be moved around.